AionSystem/VERITAS/README.md

 # Then visit http://localhost:8000
 ```

+> **Note:** This starts the frontend only.
+The `api/` serverless functions (Supabase sync, STP seal service) are separate Vercel deployments and will not be active in local mode.
+All core CERTUS scoring and offline report submission work without them.

 That's it.
-You can now submit reports, explore the responder dashboard (access code: `UNDP2026`), and test the entire platform.
+You can now submit reports, explore the responder dashboard, and test the entire platform.

+> **Responder Dashboard Access Code**
+>
+> ```
+> UNDP2026
+> ```

 For full Supabase sync and deployment, see [Installation & Deployment](#installation--deployment).